 To learn, leverage, and help evolve.

-I started my working career in technology close to twenty years ago.
+Julia started her career in technology over twenty years ago.
 It has surely not been an average career, but a career where I've continually learned and evolved to fulfill the need.
 In a sense, it all started with Linux and answering some questions about installing Linux.
 This started a journey into computer networking and eventually shifted to a systems engineering focus with a stop-over in data center operations.

-In a sense, I found a home in OpenStack in 2014 and the Ironic project in 2015 because of many years spent working with physical hardware in data centers.
+In a sense, Julia found a home in OpenStack in 2014 and the Ironic project in 2015 because of many years spent working with physical hardware in data centers.

-I presently work for Red Hat as a Principal Software Engineer, where my upstream focus has been Ironic for the past few years, and my downstream focus has been on helping lead adoption and use of Ironic.
+Julia presently work for Red Hat as a Principal Software Engineer, where her upstream focus has been Ironic for the past few years, and her downstream focus has been on helping lead adoption and use of Ironic.

 I'm involved in the following OpenStack projects: Bare Metal Provisioning Service (Ironic)